cjuliani/UNet-multiclass/README.md

 # UNet for multiclass semantic segmentation
 ![Tensorflow](https://img.shields.io/badge/Implemented%20in-Tensorflow-green.svg) <br>

-The demo was initially developed for segmenting terrain features.
+The demo was developed for segmenting topographic features.
 Input data are *256x256* pixels patch-based samples of elevation data and RGB terrain attributes transformed by principal component analysis.
 Annotations correspond to mounds (class-2) and mound summits (class-1).
-The project includes a sample generator which applies a built-in random data augmentation (position and colors) process.
+The project includes a sample generator with built-in random augmentation (position and colors) and batching systems, prediction and testing modules, and a data processing pipeline.

-## NOTES
+## Notes
 - Images and annotations have specific names, e.g. annotations_1_34, indicating the annotation #34 of class 1.
 The symbol underscore is required.
 - Validation data can be either taken randomly from the training set with a percentage defined in config.json, and/or manually pre-defined in the datasets/validation folder.
 - Classes considered in the datasets must match the number of classes defined in in config.json.